 1. The Inside

 Everyone's favorite handmade marketplace has also become a not-so-secret source for all things vintage, and the finds are nothing short of jaw-dropping.
-For authentic art deco discoveries from the 1920s and '30s, give it a gander — you never know what you might uncover.
+For authentic art deco pieces from the 1920s and '30s, give it a gander — you never know what you might uncover.

-It may surprise you to know that good ol' Anthro, known more for ultra-femme and boho-inspired furniture, has more than its fair share of art deco-inspired objects to lust after, from geometric bed frames to glam faceted mirrors befitting your most indulgent Old Hollywood fantasies.
+It may surprise you to know that good ol' Anthro, known more for boho-inspired furniture, has more than its fair share of art deco-inspired objects to lust after, from geometric bed frames to glam faceted mirrors befitting your most indulgent Old Hollywood fantasies.

 7. West Elm

-Sure, West Elm is pretty much synonymous with midcentury modern style at this point, but fastidious decor shoppers can find a few deco-inspired pieces hidden among the ranks, too — look for geometric details, rounded corners and rich brass tones.
+Sure, West Elm is pretty much synonymous with midcentury modern style at this point, but fastidious decor shoppers can find a few deco-inspired pieces hidden among the ranks, too — look for geometric details, rounded corners, and rich brass tones.

-For one-of-a-kind and limited-edition finds that lend an air of authenticity to your home, look no further than 1stdibs.
-Whether you uncover a true-vintage piece from the art deco heyday of the 20s or from its revival period in the 80s and 90s, or even find a modern reproduction (like this dreamy chaise), you can be sure you won't have the same furnishings as everyone else on your block.
+For one-of-a-kind and limited-edition finds that lend an air of authenticity to your home, look no further than 1stDibs.
+Whether you uncover a true vintage piece from the art deco heyday of the 20s or from its revival period in the '80s and '90s, or even find a modern reproduction (like this dreamy chaise), you can be sure you won't have the same furnishings as everyone else on your block.

 10. World Market